All Episodes

 You have to go with us.

-But everybody on the other side claims that he ordered them to take them, and they can't resent or refuse this kind of an order.
+But everybody on the other side claims that he ordered them to take them and they can't resent or refuse this kind of an order.

-Uh Jefferson, Congressman William Jefferson, Democrat Louisiana, insisted the expedition did not distract from rescue efforts.
+Uh, Jefferson congressman William Jefferson, Democrat Louisiana, insisted the expedition did not distract from rescue efforts.

 He said they actually picked up a lot of people while we were there.

-Now, listen to this, folks.
+Now, listen to this, folks in an unrelated matter.

-In an unrelated matter, authorities have recently searched the property of William Jefferson, Democrat Louisiana, as part of a federal investigation into the finances of a high-tech firm.
+Authorities have recently searched the property of William Jefferson, Democrat Louisiana, as part of a federal investigation into the finances of a high-tech firm.

 Last month, FBI officials raided the home of William Jefferson, Democrat Louisiana, as well as his home in Washington, his car and his accountant's house.

-He's gone to the floor of the House.
+He's gone to the floor of the house.

-Uh last week he set up a special trust fund for contributions to his legal defense.
+Last week he set up a special trust fund for contributions to his legal defense.

 There's a solution.

-Having more fun than a human being should be allowed to have while serving humanity with half my brain tied behind my back, just to make it fair.
+And welcome back, Rush Limbaugh, having more fun than a human being should be allowed to have while serving humanity with half my brain tied behind my back just to make it fair.

 Let's go to the phones here.